sqorn/sqorn/docs/docs/tutorial.md

   args: [] }
 ```

-Table sources can be arrays of row objects.
+Tables can be arrays of row objects.

 ```js
 sq.from({ people: [{ age: 7, name: 'Jo' }, { age: 9, name: 'Mo' }] }).query